tyconsulting/CARML.Demo/modules/overlay/standardStorageAccount/README.md

 localUserPublicKey | No       | Conditional.
 SSH Public Key for the Storage Account SFTP local user.
 Required for SFTP localUserPermissionScopes | No       | Optional.
 The permission scopes of the Storage Account SFTP local user. the home directory will automatically grant full access to the local user. enableNfsV3    | No       | Optional.
 If true, enables NFS 3.0 support for the storage account.
-Requires enableHierarchicalNamespace to be true. subnetId       | No       | Conditional.
+Requires enableHierarchicalNamespace to be true. subnetResourceId | No       | Conditional.
 Existing Subnet Resource ID to assign to the Private Endpoint.
 Required for Private Endpoint.

 ### storageAccountName